tomcritchlow/new-mba/_posts/2023-10-31-strategic-finance.md

 ## Enter the Business Expertise Triad

-The [business model expertise triad](https://commoncog.com/business-expertise/) that Cedric Chin has been writing about at Commoncog (highly recommended subscribe) is a useful framework for thinking through developing an idea into a real pitch:
+The [business model expertise triad](https://commoncog.com/business-expertise/) that Cedric Chin has been writing about at Commoncog (which I highly recommended subscribing to) is a useful framework for thinking through developing an idea into a real pitch:

 ![](/images/business-expertise-triad-1.png)